telerik/maui-docs/controls/treeview/control-template.md

 # .NET MAUI TreeView Control Template

-The Telerik .NET MAUI TreeView control has a set of elements inside the `ControlTemplate`.
+The Telerik UI for .NET MAUI TreeView control has a set of elements inside the `ControlTemplate`.
 These elements are `CheckBox`, `Image`, `Expand/Collapse` indicator and the `Label`.

 If you want to fully customize the appearance of these elements you have to use the `ControlTemplate`.